Examination Questions FAQs

 How often are the KSAs updated?

-The UAB conducted a second practice analysis between 2011 and 2013 and made slight modifications to the KSAs based on the outcome of that research.
-Additional modifications are expected in 2014–2015.
+The UAB conducts a public relations practice analysis every five years to make slight modifications to the KSAs based on the outcome of that research.
+The last practice analysis was done in 2020 and additional modifications were made to the KSAs.

 Are there test questions available to help candidates prepare for the Examination?